ricardodiasc/lazynvim-configs/readme.md

 ### Python

-Add a new section on mason.lua configuration.
+Add a new section on mason.lua configuration.  e

 Pre-requisites:

 - Python and
 - sudo apt install python3.12-venv

+### TODO

+- Fix issue for code snippets for Java files
+- Format only the selected code on visual mode